MoeAyoubiDev/Shift-Scheduler/README.md

 ### Dashboard Access

 After successful login:
-- **Director**: Full dashboard with all sections visible
+- **Supervisor**: Full dashboard with all sections visible
 - **Team Leader**: Dashboard for assigned section only
-- **Supervisor**: Monitoring dashboard
-- **Senior**: Shift management dashboard
 - **Employee**: Personal schedule and requests dashboard

 ### Quick Start Data Workflow

 To generate data quickly:
-1. Sign up once to create a Director account.
+1. Sign up once to create a Supervisor account.
-2. Use the Director dashboard to add Team Leaders or Supervisors.
+2. Use the Supervisor dashboard to add Team Leaders.
-3. Have Team Leaders or Supervisors add Employees and Seniors.
+3. Have Team Leaders add Employees.

 The database script already includes robust reference data (roles, shift types, patterns, and settings) for immediate use.